AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall_tag.html.markdown

 The following arguments are supported:

 * `firewall_tag` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
-Type: String
 * `cidr_list` - (Optional) A JSON file with the following:
   * `cidr_tag_name` - The name attribute of a policy.
-Example: "policy1"
+Example: "policy1".
   * `cidr` - The CIDR attribute of a policy.
-Example: "10.88.88.88/32"
+Example: "10.88.88.88/32".

 ## Import